Construction Management using Weather Workbook

 Forecast Settings

 • Add API Key – All of the Weather Workbooks use the Visual Crossing Weather Data Server and require that you have an API Key.
 See the section above on how to acquire and copy yours from your account.
-Simply past your API Key into the green shaded area labeled API Key.
+Simply paste your API Key into the green shaded area labeled API Key and is pre-filled with <INSERT YOUR KEY HERE>.

-• Set and Monitor Alert Values – Scanning weather forecasts for dozens of construction sties is error-prone and inefficient, one the key goals of the Construction Workbook is to allow managers to set their own values that they wish to be alerted on.
+• Enter Weather Warning Limits – Scanning weather forecasts for dozens of construction sties is error-prone and inefficient, one the key goals of the Construction Workbook is to allow managers to set their own values that they wish to be alerted on.
 We have included several conditions here but the workbook can be modified for other conditions as well.
-Simply enter in your maximum (minimum for min temp) values and the system put a red “ALERT FOUND” indicator next to locations that have triggered an alert.
+Simply enter in your maximum (minimum for min temp) values and the Pivot Table based calendars will color-highlight the threshold values that exceed your limits.
+These limits are set using Excel’s ‘Conditional Formatting’ editor found on the Home Menu.
+For best results follow the rules that are already defined for you for current values.

 Forecast Calendar